monjurulkarim/xai-accident/README.md

 ## Folder structure
 File structure:
-Master folder should include
+Your root-level folder should include
--> "xai-accident-fork" folder with cloned code.
+> * "xai-accident-fork" folder with cloned code.
--> "data" folder with training and testing data.
+> * "data" folder with training and testing data.
--> "Crash-1500" annotation text file.
+> * "Crash-1500" annotation text file.

 ## Environment
 Tested using conda package with pytorch and cuda.